JelleManzano/IronChampions/README.md

 - Add 1 or 2 more heroes with different abilities and stats(for example a mage that instead of melee attacking shoots a snowflake, a barbarian which is faster and deals more dmg that the regular warrior but has less hp)
 - Play a dying player sound when hp reaches 0 and gameover screen starts.
 - Play a cheerful music when surviving the waves.
+- Play music with a button that mutes it or unmutes it

 # Proyect Structure